Chemical Bonding

 The animation above was created using VESTA (Visualization for Electronic and STructural Analysis), a software package developed by Koichi Momma and Fujio Izumi that is distributed free of charge for academic, scientific, educational, and non-commercial use.

-Covalent bonds can only form if the atoms involved are close enough together to share the electrons in their outer shell.
+As we have seen, covalent bonds can only form if the atoms involved are close enough together to share the electrons in their outer shell.
 Diamonds are created when a number of carbon atoms each form four covalent bonds with four neighbouring carbon atoms - something that can only occur at extremely high temperature and pressure.
 Most naturally occurring diamonds were formed deep within the earth's mantle.

 In diamond, all of the electrons in the carbon atom's outer shell are involved in covalent bonds.
 There are therefor no free electrons available to facilitate the conduction of electric current (which is, after all, the movement of free electrons).
 Diamond therefore does not conduct electricity, unlike another more common allotrope of carbon - graphite.